esemwy/OOTHairBlendingDS/README.md

 materials in the Surfaces tab that you wish to blend, then launch the script.
 Choose, from top to bottom, a "Base", a "Layer", and a "Mask", then *Do It*.
 HairBlending will use the L.I.E. to create your hair texture.
 The script, and OOT Hair Blending in general, should be renderer agnostic as it only edits the diffuse channel.

+NOTE: Outoftouch has graciously allowed me to release icon versions of the hair textures used for hairblending.